752963e64/Journal/Damn_it_works_fucking_nice.md

 automaticlogin=YEEYES :D
 ```

+- a new feature has been introduced in the dock!
+Thought it was starting to lock on focus... (it wasn't folding anymore...) :D

+GTK has tooltip It's noice if you introduce a one time tooltip over feature handle... avoid me stressing an hour cuz the little notice down was assumed from previous behavior... :D

+let's assume it has the shape a contract with the little notice bottom folding selection... why that? no one knows :D

 ## Assumptions

 esthetically it's beautifuly engineered.
 The only thing disturbing me is the frame size(when there is nothing interesting to be placed in)...